Small kitchen storage ideas are an essential part of designing a kitchen where the room’s square footage is low.

-7. Use reclaimed wood
+18. Use reclaimed wood to boost character

-For a country-style kitchen, modern shelving may look out of place.
+For a country kitchen, modern shelving may look out of place.
 Why not have a shelf built from reclaimed wood to add instant character and provide the perfect ledge for your rustic bowls and utensils?

-8. Fake a dresser
+19. Fake a dresser

-Paint the dresser top in the same color as your kitchen cabinets, and use it to display mugs, glasses, and plates.
+Paint the dresser top in the same color as your kitchen cabinet ideas, and use it to display mugs, glasses, and plates.

-9. Install a pantry space
+20. Fake a pantry space

-If you are able to use an existing anteroom or carve off a corner to make a new room, you may want to consider a walk-in pantry for your favorite ingredients, organised so that most-used items are at eye level.
+If you are able to use an existing anteroom or carve off a corner to make a new room, you may want to consider a walk-in pantry for your favorite ingredients, organized so that most-used items are at eye level.

-Traditionally built with wooden shelves and a cold marble slab, and constructed in the coolest, darkest part of the house (most foods prefer to be stored away from direct sunlight), a modern-day pantry is a great way to be able to see what you have in store – and to use an otherwise challengingly dark corner.
+Traditionally built with wooden shelves and a cold marble slab, and constructed in the coolest, darkest part of the house (most foods prefer to be stored away from direct sunlight), a modern-day pantry is a great way to be able to see what you have in store, and to use an otherwise challengingly dark corner.

-10. Divide your drawer storage
+21. Divide your drawer storage neatly

-Make the most of every inch of your new drawers with clever organization.
+Small kitchen storage ideas aren't just about the big picture.
+You can make the most of every inch of your new drawers with clever organization.

 Choose from adjustable dividers and boxes that allow you to compartmentalise interiors as you wish, or purpose-made fittings to store sharp knives, cutlery, utensils, jars, bottles, cling film and foil.